 Shoes for Dancing Outdoors

 Okay, all of the shoes that I’ve covered so far are for dancing indoors on nice wood dance floors.
-But, there are plenty of occasions where you’ll want to dance outside (Third Street Promenade, Swing dancing by the pier, or some Lindy Bomb) on rough surfaces like concrete.
+But, there are plenty of occasions where you’ll want to dance outside or at some Lindy Bomb on rough surfaces like concrete.

 Styles to Avoid

-Finally, here are a few dance shoe styles that I would avoid (just my personal opinions here – please don’t be offended):
+Finally, here are a few dance shoe styles that I would avoid (just my personal opinions here):

-- Super sparkly/gaudy shoes: Some Swing dancers can pull this off, but these type of shoes are more suitable for ballroom than Swing.
+- Super sparkly/gaudy shoes: Some Swing dancers can pull this off (especially in contests), but these types of shoes are more suitable for ballroom than Swing, in general.

 - Salsa shoes: Many of these have high heels which won’t work for Swing.